Afghanistan

 Marketing Status

-There are no specific marketing activities in the markets of Afghanistan for safer alternative products.
+There are no specific marketing activities in the markets of Afghanistan for safer nicotine alternative products.

 Laws and regulations

-There are no specific laws and regulations to regulate safer alternative products, like e-cigarettes and snus.
+There are no specific laws and regulations to regulate safer nicotine alternative products, e-cigarettes and snus.

 Availability of vapes